adamtow/notecuts/docs/English.md

 You can choose between a Local NoteCut or Remote NoteCut.

 ### Local NoteCuts
 A local NoteCut allows you to run shortcuts on the same iOS device where the NoteCut resides.
-When you share your note with other people, they associate that note with a a Remote NoteCut.
+When you share your note with other people, they associate that note with a Remote NoteCut.

 ### Remote NoteCuts
 Remote NoteCuts are associated with Local NoteCuts on other iOS devices.
-You can create these notes or receive them as shared notes from other users.
+You can create these notes yourself or receive them as shared notes from other users.
 A shortcut added to a remote NoteCut will run on a different iOS device.

 It is recommended to name your NoteCuts by device.
 This way it will be easy to identify on which device the shortcuts will be running.
 For instance;